15 Things You Must Know Before Visiting Slovenia

 13. Tap water is free and delicious

-Tap water is safe and delicious to drink, with plenty of refillable water fountains provided by in major areas.
-You can get around with just a refillable water bottle in Slovenia, and purchasing a new bottle is really not worth it.
-So save your pennies!
+You can get around with just a refillable water bottle in Slovenia, so instead of purchasing a new bottle, save your pennies!

-This is mostly unheard of in Slovenia and more well-known in its neighbour Italy, which the waiter explained was the reason for the charge, as they adhere to their customs.
-However, don’t expect this in every Ljubljana restaurant, and just double-check with them that this is the case.
+This is mostly unheard of in Slovenia and more well-known in its neighbour Italy, which the waiter explained was the reason for the charge, as some restaurants have adopted their customs.

 15. Slovenia is renowned for its wines